 Dawn, mum to Tessa and Gemma

 We love that there is so much to do in Singapore!
-There is always something going on and we’ve recently had lots of fun checking out an art festival at Pasir Ris Beach (the kids got to learn slime making!) and finding new exhibits at the museums around the island.
+There is always something going on like art festivals (we went to one at Pasir Ris Beach where the kids got to learn slime making!) and finding new exhibits at the museums around the island.
 We also love that Singapore is so multicultural, and with that comes fantastic food from around the world (although if anyone finds an exceptional African restaurant do let me know – we’ve failed on that mission so far!).
 We’re also very lucky to enjoy condo living: the kids are never short of good friends.
 Extra happiness: the parents have all become great friends of ours too!

 Tracy, mum to Jack, Angelica and Rafferty